codingMustache/codingMustache/README.md

 ## Joke of the Day

-I just broke my guitar.
-It's okay, I won't fret
+It was so cold yesterday my computer froze.
+My own fault though, I left too many windows open.

 ## Daily Trivia

-What was the first commerically available computer processor?
+What does the acronym CDN stand for in terms of networking?
- 1. Intel 4004
+ 1. Content Delivery Network
- 2. Intel 486SX
+ 2. Content Distribution Network
- 3. AMD AM386
+ 3. Computational Data Network
- 4. TMS 1000
+ 4. Compressed Data Network

 <details>
   <summary>Answer</summary>
-  Intel 4004
+  Content Delivery Network
 </details>